Field notes from building ProductIntel.

-A series on the intersection of product management, AI engineering, and enterprise software, written by someone who is living through the transition in real time.
+A series on the intersection of product management, AI engineering, and enterprise software, written by someone living through the transition in real time.

-These articles are early previews.
+These are early previews.
 I'd rather get the ideas out while the conversation is happening than wait for perfectly polished prose.
-Further editing and proofing will come in time.

 Why Claude Code Needs More Than Just Your Words: A Case Study in Story Refinement